cloudmesh/cloudmesh-docker/README.md

 ### 3. Make source changes on a new branch

-Don't contribute directly to master.
+Don't contribute directly to main.
 Instead, create your own branch and [open a pull request](https://github.com/cloudmesh/cloudmesh-docker/compare).
 Pull requests should contain a single new feature, enhancement, or bug fix.

 ### 4. Update documentation and write tests